yaacovCR/graphql-spec/spec/Section 7 -- Response.md

 ### Completed

 The `completed` entry in the response is a non-empty list of Completed Results.
-If the response of the GraphQL operation is a response stream, this field may appear on both the initial and subsequent payloads.
+If the response of the GraphQL operation contains incrementally delivered results, this field may appear on both the initial and subsequent payloads.
 If present, the `completed` entry must contain at least one Completed Result.

 Each Completed Result corresponds to a prior Pending Result.
 The Completed Result is used to communicate that the GraphQL service has completed the